pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 ### Source code

-All Arduino and Android Application code are avaiable on [Sources folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Sources).
+All Arduino and Android Application codes are avaiable on [Sources folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Sources).  __The bluetooth shield have to be desconected during the sketch upload process__.

 [This video shows a example of this kind of Antenna Tuner](https://youtu.be/PbnP8gIDb78)